You have no items in your shopping cart.

 How Long Does Olive Oil Keep and How Should It Be Stored?

-Olive oil may keep up to two years but it is usually best when used within 18 months.
+Suggested use is within two years of the harvest date but lab results may dictate longer shelf life.
 Keep olive oil stored in a cool, dark place in tightly sealed containers.

 What Makes One Olive Oil Taste Different From Another?